BigTallJim/bank-tech-test/README.md

 As a user
 I want to withdraw from my account
 So I can spend my hard earned money

+As a user
+I want to see my balance
+So I can plan my big night out

+As a user
+I want to print my statement
+So I can use it to cry at the amount I've spent
 ```
 ### Acceptance criteria